datakumquat/datakumquat.github.io/_posts/2023-01-15-what-would-you-pay-for-chatgpt.markdown

 Just a minor gripe on the last question: "How upset would you be if you could no longer use ChatGPT?"

 Sorry, but I have to ask, what are we?
 5?
-I would not be upset, I'd be technically limited or briefly dissapointed but I would rapidly adjust and seek another path.
+I would not be upset, I'd be technically limited or briefly disappointed but I would rapidly adjust and seek another path.

 That's what Humans do.